Anti-allergy medicine EpiPen recall expands to US

 The EpiPen is used to treat allergic reactions to certain food and bug bites

-The products can be replaced at no charge by calling 877-650-3494 or emailing customer.service@mylan.com.
+The products can be replaced at no charge by calling 877-650-3494 or emailing customer service at mylan.com.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.